News & Info-Boules Artistes Petanque Club

 - You should not talk or move when a player is in the circle to throw.
 (I know in social games we may not stick to this (and I am guilty of it!) but ideally we should

-For those that venturing towards our Capital City, they now have a new playing area, and would certainly welcome you anyone.
+For those venturing towards our Capital City, they now have a new playing area, and would certainly welcome you anyone.

 The Capital Petanque Club plays at Weston Park on Tues and Thurs afternoons and on Sunday afternoons.
 The Club also plays at Lake Tuggeranong in Canberra's south on Saturday afternoons.
 For more information please contact Sebastian (0417 289913).